mozilla/autophone/INSTALL.md

     [settings]
     iterations = 20
     resulturl = http://192.168.1.133:8100/api/s1s2_add/
+    # initialize_url is loaded prior to the other urls in order to
+    # initialize the profile.
+    initialize_url = file://mnt/sdcard/s1test/initialize_profile.html

 [htmlfiles] contains the paths of files to transfer to the phone. [urls] lists local and remote URLs (FIXME: we could make this less redundant).